 Masitinib aims to slow progression of ALS by reducing inflammation.
 A KIT tyrosine kinase inhibitor, masitinib blocks mast cell-mediated degranulation, the release of cytotoxic substances that might further damage the motor nerves.
 Marketed by AB Science under the name Kinavet, mastinib is currently being used to treat certain cancers in dogs.

 Originally introduced to control blood sugar levels in type 2 diabetics, metformin in more recent years grabbed ALS researchers’ attention due to its ability to combat inflammation.
 Metformin is also being developed as a treatment for Huntington’s disease and multiple sclerosis.

-Help us fund more science:
+Find this useful?Help us fund more science: